evangoldsmith/evangoldsmith/README.md

 * 🌍  I'm based in Orlando, Florida
 * 🖥️  See my portfolio at [my website](http://evangoldsmith.github.io/evan-portfolio//)
 * ✉️  You can contact me at [evangoldsmith1@gmail.com](mailto:evangoldsmith1@gmail.com)
+* 🏀  I have been working on [my Twitter bot](https://twitter.com/BasketBrainBot) that predicts NBA games with logistic regression.
+You can see the project [here](https://github.com/evangoldsmith/nba-regression)
 * 🧠  I'm learning React.js
 * 🤝  I'm open to collaborating on interesting projects